willmiraglia3/Datathon2025/README.md

 3. Use this model to predict the target variable: Vehicle Population

 ### Bayesian Optimization
-After this method to create our model, we then used Bayesian hyperparameter optimization.
+After this method to create our model, we then used Bayesian hyperparameter optimization using the Optuna library.
 This is what we used to fine-tune our CatBoost models to make our models optimal.
+To find strong hyperparameters while keeping the time/computational complexity manageable, we quit our parameter tuning process for each basis model after 30 seconds or 20 parameter combinations evaluated - whichever came first.

+### Model Specifications

+To clean the data, We imputed missing categorical values with the category "Missing," which was directly compatible with our CatBoost model.
+For numerical columns, we simply imputed using the series mean.
+We also added functionality to one-hot encode our predictors throughout our modeling framework, but we ended up not using this feature.

+## Challenges we ran into

+Using several basis models made overarching model design more complex and significantly increased computational intensity during training.
+It forced us to fit and store thousands of models which created delays for us computationally.